DennisPing/TCP-IP-Raw-Sockets/README.md

   1. `Wrap(IPHeader, TCPHeader) -> packet`
   2. `Unwrap(packet) -> IPHeader, TCPHeader, error`
 - When a packet is unwrapped, the TCP and IP checksums are automatically checked.
 If there is an error, it will return the error back to the client to handle.
 Likewise, when a packet is wrapped, its checksum is automatically calculated into the packet.
-- The `http` package loosely mimics the Go std lib `net/conn` and `net/http`.
+- The `http` package loosely mimics the Go std lib `net` library.
-- If a packet we sent out has not been ACK'd within 1 minute, the packet is assumed to be lost, so we retransmit it.
-This almost never happens since we only send out 1 packet that needs to get ACK'd.
+- The window scale is set at 3 which means a max transfer speed of 512 KiB.
+- Ideally, the window scale is 7 which means a max transfer speed of 8 MiB.
+However, this would require utilizing an application layer buffer so that the network layer buffer doesn't overflow.

 ## Random Notes

-* This program uses HTTP/1.0 instead of HTTP/1.1 because HTTP/1.1 may contain "chunked encoding" which is a pain to decode.
+- This program uses HTTP/1.0 instead of HTTP/1.1 because HTTP/1.1 may contain "chunked encoding" which is a pain to decode.
 Since this program does not use the `keep-alive` header, HTTP/1.0 is sufficient for our use case and it greatly simplies decoding.

-* This program accepts gzip encoding if the server sends gzip'd payloads.
+- This program accepts gzip encoding if the server wants to send compressed data.

-* Github Actions does not allow you to run in `sudo` mode (of course) so half of the unit tests cannot run in CI.
-It is best to run tests locally.